io.zwets.it

 Ah, work

-My current day-to-day languages are Bash/GNU, Python, C++ and (reluctantly) R. I’m open to programming assignments, provided they involve no front-end work and can be done with open source tools, on Linux.
+In 2012 I moved from consulting back to research, and, as a bioinfomatician, very much back to hands-on work.
+My current day-to-day languages are Bash/GNU, Python, C/C++ and (reluctantly) R. I’m open to programming assignments, provided they aren’t front-end and can be done on Linux with open source tools.

 I started this site when GitHub enabled personal domains for github.io pages.
 I already owned zwets.it, the io stuck, and so it became io.zwets.it.
 Apart from the geeky pun, ask any Italian why I/O makes sense.